-- No further action is taken. - There is a further opportunity to improve performance, together with any specific recommendations. - Alternative work should be considered, not necessarily at the same grade or salary. - The employee's contract of employment is terminated with the required period of notice.
+- No further action is taken. - There is a further opportunity to improve performance, together with any specific recommendations. - Alternative work should be considered, not necessarily at the same grade or salary. - The team member's contract of employment is terminated on the grounds of capability with the required period of notice.

-The employee will be advised of the right of appeal against any decision and the decision will be conveyed in writing within 5 working days.
+The team member will be advised of the right of appeal against any decision and the decision will be conveyed in writing within 5 working days.